syntax-tree/.github/security.md

 *   Provide us with a reasonable amount of time to resolve vulnerabilities prior to any disclosure to the public or a third-party
-*   We will consider activities conducted consistent with this policy to constitute “authorised” conduct and will not pursue civil action or initiate a complaint to law enforcement.
+*   We will consider activities conducted consistent with this policy to constitute “authorized” conduct and will not pursue civil action or initiate a complaint to law enforcement.
     We will help to the extent we can if legal action is initiated by a third party against you